connorburns19/AirPollutionDeaths/README.md

 2. Does socio-demographic index have an effect on the number of deaths from air pollution? <br/>
 3. Is there a general correlation between population and the amount of emissions?

+# Quick Answers
+1. No <br/>
+2. Yes <br/>
+3. Yes <br/> <br/>

+Note that these answers are biased to the selected datasets, and are not truly conclusive.